genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/11_setting_genesis_rules.md

     - rules
 ---

-It is often useful to run tasks periodically - for example, to schedule the production of EOD reports, or to send a warning when a defined limit is reached.
+It is often useful to run tasks periodically - for example, to schedule the production of EOD reports, to change a field in the database if another field has a certain value, or to send a warning when a defined limit is reached.
 For such purposes, the Genesis low-code platform provides a feature called the [Evaluator](/server/evaluator/introduction/).
 In system terms, Evaluators enable you to connect [Event Handlers](/server/event-handler/introduction/) to two different kinds of event: dynamic and static (cron rules):

 - [Dynamic Rules](/getting-started/go-to-the-next-level/setting-genesis-evaluator-rules/#setting-up-the-dynamic-rules), also known as dynamic events, are defined as [groovy expressions](https://groovy-lang.org/syntax.html), which respond to changes to database table entries.
 - [Static Rules](/getting-started/go-to-the-next-level/setting-genesis-evaluator-rules/#static-rules-cron-rules) are scheduling rules; these are static events, defined as [standard cron expressions](https://en.wikipedia.org/wiki/Cron#CRON_expression).